yodrew/darkroomretreat/manuscript/introduction.md

 lifeway
 :	a way of life; everything that happens with people in a given group in the course of living.
 &nbsp; &nbsp; I once used the word, culture, for this.
 Then [____John Zerzan____](http://johnzerzan.net) explained to me that culture is recent: an aspect of civilization.
 I wanted a single word which would include all approaches to human existence.
 Lifeway is a compressed term common in anthropology.

+Here is a note on my use of words.

+I don't use neologisms.
+I don't use words in any special sense.
+A reader should profit by looking up a word from the text in a good dictionary.

+My usage is sometimes unusual because I take pains to recover the original or essential meanings of words using etymology and historical usage.
+Popular use and manipulation by elites constantly degrade the true senses of high-level abstractions.
+Words become corrupt or acquire unfortunate associations.
+Language is artificial and must be maintained.

+I consider this half the job of writers, speakers, and readers alike.
+The Oxford English Dictionary exemplifies this collective effort.
+Editions of American Heritage Dictionary and Webster's from before 1970 are usually good enough.
+Beware of newer lexicology, which is both better and worse than ever due to extreme divergence of philosophical influences of the past 250 years.

 ### requirements {#requirements}